Senior Newsletter and Scholarships

 These may seem like insurmountable tasks to you, but you can do it!
 Just be sure to organize your time by breaking each task into manageable pieces that you can reasonably accomplish by their respective deadlines; and be sure to use your school supports to the fullest!

-Fill out as much of the application as you can and make an appointment by email to meet with your counselor to review your colleges and to have any final questions answered.
+Fill out as much of the application as you can and make an appointment to meet with your counselor to review your colleges, if need be, and to have any final questions answered.

-Counselors must be advised at least 15 school days before deadline dates in order to process supporting application materials.
+Counselors must receive the college application worksheets and transcript request form at least 15 school days before deadline dates in order to process supporting application materials.
 This also pertains to scholarship applications.
+These forms can be found on the district school counseling website and hard copies are available in the school counseling office.

 You are responsible for contacting the College Board (SAT) or ACT to have your official test scores sent directly to the college.

-Direct links to the Common Application, your Naviance account and other helpful sites can be accessed from the District Guidance website.
+Direct links to the Common Application, your Naviance account and other helpful sites can be accessed from the district school counseling website.

 Before sitting down to write a first draft of your essay, spend some time organizing your thoughts.
-Talk to your English Teacher or Counselor about the topic you are considering.
-Borrow one of the books on College Application Essays or pick up a tip sheet in the Guidance Office.
+Talk to your English teacher or counselor about the topic you are considering.
+Borrow one of the books on College Application essays or pick up a tip sheet in the school counseling office.

 Remember to complete your FAFSA (Free Application for Federal Student Aid) as soon as possible.
 The U.S. Department of Education publication Do You Need Money for College?
 The Guide to Federal Student Aid, provides a comprehensive description of federal student aid programs.
-Visit Federal Student Aid Programs to view the publication and find other helpful resources.
+Visit https://studentaid.gov/resources to view the publication and find other helpful resources.

 Many colleges use your FAFSA information to award non-federal aid, and their deadlines vary.
 Contact the college’s financial aid office to find out if any additional forms are required.

 If you list a New York college on your FAFSA form, you can link directly to the New York State Tuition Assistance Program (TAP).
-For more information on TAP, visit New York State Tuition Assistance Program (TAP)
+For more information on TAP, visit https://www.hesc.ny.gov

 After submitting your FAFSA you’ll receive a Student Aid Report, or SAR, containing the information reported on your FAFSA and including your Expected Family Contribution (EFC).
 The schools you list on your FAFSA will receive your SAR data electronically and each school will send you an aid offer showing the amount and types of aid available to you.